jagerber48/sciform/docs/source/Formatting Options.rst

 Prefix mode enables the replacement of certain base-10 and binary exponents by alphabetic scientific SI or IEC prefixes outlined in :ref:`Supported Prefixes <prefixes>`.
+Furthermore, it is possible to customize :class:`~sciform.Formatter` objects or the global configuration settings to map additional prefix translations, in addition to those provided by default.

 .. todo::
    * prefix mode coerces scientific notation into engineering notation